 Eligibility: Full-time faculty or staff members with job descriptions that include undergraduate advising (defined as having an official role in MyRED as an undergraduate academic advisor)

 The Dr. Charles Riedesel Outstanding Academic Advising Award recognizes an exceptional faculty or staff member who directly delivers advising services to undergraduates.
 Examples of outstanding advising include going beyond basic job duties and responsibilities, providing support, empowerment, coaching, counseling, and guidance to enable students to succeed academically and in life.
-The award is named for Dr. Charles Riedesel, Chief Undergraduate Advisor in the Computer Science and Engineering Department at the University, who devotes much of his time to recruiting and advising computer science and engineering majors.
+The award is named for Dr. Charles Riedesel, former advisor in the Computer Science and Engineering Department at the University, who devotes much of his time to recruiting and advising computer science and engineering majors.
 The time of service for the nominee to be considered should include the past year, but may extend back through the career at UNL.
-Awardees will be recognized at The Laurels award reception.
+Awardees are recognized at The Laurels annual award reception.